rebelcl0ud/blog/_posts/2017-10-24-[15]-setting-up-repo.markdown

 categories: git
 ---

 The following was initially part of the 'Rails Project Checklist of Sorts' post.
-Figured having a dedicated post would make it easier to find, especially if not working w/ rails, and convenient :)
+Figured having a dedicated post would make it easier to find, especially if not working w/ rails, not to mention convenient :)

 # SETTING UP REPO